-Day-school 3: Behavioural research methods and statistics
+Topic 3: Behavioural research methods and statistics (synchronous teaching 21 November 2022)

 Cognitive Psychology is underpinned by a range of behavioural research and statistical methods.
-This day-school will explore in more detail some of the core aspects of experimental design, in particular focusing on the validity of experimental measures, and their reliability.
+This part of the unit will explore in more detail some of the core aspects of experimental design, in particular focusing on the validity of experimental measures, and their reliability.
 Different types of empirical research methods will also be outlined and evaluated, including longitudinal, cross-sectional and within-vs-between participant experimental designs.
 Different strategies to control for confounding and extraneous variables in behavioural research will be explained, including counterbalancing and randomization methods.
 These methodological issues will be considered in the context of concrete examples from empirical research, and their implications for the conclusions that can be drawn from them.
-During the day-school, we will also attempt to replicate a number of informative experiments, to offer a hands-on understanding of the practical implications of designing well controlled experiments.
-Finally, this day-school will consider the statistical tools that enable us to make inferences regarding whether empirical data support theoretical claims.
+During this part of the topic, we will further explore the practical implications of designing well controlled experiments.
+Finally, you will be introduced to statistical tools that enable us to make inferences regarding whether empirical data support theoretical claims.
 This statistical overview will not require an understanding of the mathematics involved in testing different models, but will focus on the more general issues of evidence based reasoning encountered when relying on (often messy and noisy) behavioural and biological data.